Frequent Questions

 What does the band name and logo mean?

-“Black Halo” reflects a duality: most of us think we’re a good person, but someone, somewhere thinks we’re evil.
-This is reflected in the logo with the halo (good) and the tail and horns (evil).
+“Most of us think we’re a good person,” he says, “but someone, somewhere thinks we’re a jerk.
+This is reflected in the logo with the halo (good) and the tail and horns (evil).”

 Will all albums be concepts albums like the debut?